 Mass balance sourcing is credible because our traceability systems ensure that the volumes of certified ingredients bought for products with our seal were actually grown on certified farms.
 Therefore, you can trust that farmers have benefitted from selling their certified crops.

 Additionally, we’re introducing Origin Matching Mass Balance in cocoa, which will better support farmers in the countries that sell cocoa for products that carry our seal.
 Origin mass balance means that, even if certified cocoa mixes with non-certified cocoa during the sourcing process, the country of origin remains the same.
 So, if a chocolate bar of a certain brand claims to have cocoa from Papua New Guinea, the brand must purchase the volume needed for that product from certified cocoa farms in Papua New Guinea.
 The aim of origin matching is to support farmers in the region of production.
-The Rainforest Alliance will transition to a mass balance system with full origin matching over the coming years, starting in July 2021 with the launch of our new Sustainable Agriculture Standard.

 Learn more about what Rainforest Alliance Certified means and what’s behind our seal.